docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

 For a layer, this corresponds to the setting of the eyeball icon.
-When true, the layer's video is active at the current time.
-For this to be true, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` values of this layer.
-This value is never true in an audio layer; there is a separate `audioActive` attribute in the AVLayer object [AVLayer.audioActive](../layers/avlayer.md#avlayeraudioactive).
+When `true`, the layer's video is active at the current time.
+For this to be `true`, the layer must be enabled, no other layer may be soloing unless this layer is soloed too, and the time must be between the `inPoint` and `outPoint` values of this layer.

+This value is never `true` in an audio layer; there is a separate `audioActive` attribute in the AVLayer object [AVLayer.audioActive](../layers/avlayer.md#avlayeraudioactive).

 For an effect and all properties, it is the same as the enabled attribute, except that it's read-only.